 - Time of Flight camera for depth information

 The images are sharp with a lot of detail, and you can shoot in a variety of modes and play with light in portrait mode.
 Overall, the camera and the native app is extremely versatile.
-To check out our plus in-depth review of everything else it has to offer, click the links below:
+The real highlight though, is how it performs in low light.
+When we set up a blind test, the P30 completely ruined it.
+It was SO obvious which picture was taken by the Huawei each time.
+You can see what I mean in the article linked below:

 - The Samsung Galaxy S10 Plus camera fears no-one